idanbitan/flaskapp/README.md

-###Flask App for AtmoSec###
+### Flask App for AtmoSec

+---
-This app divedes into 2 apps using flask and threads The apps resemble RestAPI Get&Post
+*This app divedes into 2 apps using flask and threads* *The apps resemble RestAPI Get&Post*
+---